yiisoft/yii2/docs/guide/structure-views.md

 different value to `layout` propery.

-In order to pass data from controller to layout, that you may need for breadcrumbs or similar elements, use view component data property.
+In order to pass data from controller to layout, that you may need for breadcrumbs or similar elements, use view component params property.
 In controller it can be set as:

 ```php
 $this->view->params['breadcrumbs'][] = 'Contact';